-Katmai National Park and Preserve spans nearly five million acres of remote, spectacular country.
-Glaciated volcanoes and desolate volcanic rubble rise above jagged cliffs and dense alder thickets.
+Katmai National Park and Preserve spans over four million acres of remote, spectacular country.
+Glaciated volcanoes rise above jagged cliffs and dense alder thickets.
 The Valley of 10,000 Smokes stands as a reminder of the incredibly powerful volcanic eruption that occurred in 1912 and was heard as far as Juneau.

-The park and preserve host an incredible density of brown bears (over 2100 bears were estimated in the park and preserve in a recent survey).
+The park and preserve host an incredible density of brown bears (about 2200 bears were estimated to inhabit the park in a recent survey).
 Many of the bears are lured in by the high number of fish during the salmon runs of summer.

 Sport-fishing is also world renowned in the park as many people are attracted to the trophy rainbow trout swimming in Katmai's rivers and streams.
-Anglers also come to fish for sockeye (red) salmon, silver (coho) salmon, Dolly Varden, and lake trout.
+Anglers also come to fish for sockeye (red) salmon, silver (coho) salmon, arctic char, arctic grayling, and lake trout.